 A “green card” is another name for a Permanent Resident card, nicknamed so because a Permanent Resident card is green.

-Most people visiting the United States enter the border with a visa stamped into their passport.
-Visas allow you to enter the US for a period of time to visit or study in the United States.
-However, a permanent resident card allows you to live and work in the country permanently and requires you to renew your permanent residency status every 10 years.
+Most people visiting the United States enter the border with a visa stamped in their passport.
+Visas permit you to stay in the U.S. for a specific time to visit or study.
+However, a permanent resident card allows you to live in the country indefinitely, requiring you to renew your residency status every 10 years.

 Familial Relationships